Tadreebi/fe/README.md

 - You could find the link to yor module now in the sidebar of the app.
 Now you can see the page.
 - Update the data inside created module.

-## React App Building Steps

-Soon...

 ## Testing Steps

 Soon...

-## How to start development
-- For first time..
-  - Clone repo to local machine.
-  - Cd to directory
-  - Run CLI command of

-        npm install
-- Run CLI command of

-      npm run start

 ## Technical Features